boyle/amdgpu-pro-rx5600xt/README.md

 The current Gentoo `sys-kernel/linux-firmware-20200316` under `/lib/firmware/amdgpu/polaris11_*.bin`
 is the same microcode packaged in the `amdgpu-pro`'s `amdgpu-dkms-firmware_X.X.X.X-YYY_all.deb`.
 We use the Gentoo `linux-firmware` microcode.

+The RX 5600 XT firmware is also included in the most recent `linux-firmware` under the `navi` prefix: see `EXTRA_FIRMWARE` in the kernel configuration above.

 Instructions
 ------------